gsoaresdz/fake-pinterest/README.md

 ## :memo: License

 This project is licensed under the MIT License.
-For more details, check the [LICENSE](LICENSE file.
+For more details, see the [LICENSE](LICENSE) file.

 Made with :heart: by <a href="https://github.com/gsoaresdz" target="_blank">gsoaresdz</a>

 <a href="#top">Back to top</a>